How to Register a Death in England and Wales.

 - Think how many Death Certificates will be needed – copies are unlikely to be accepted by banks, insurance or investment companies or lenders.
 Each one is currently £11, so the cost can be significant.
 The executor can repay the cost from the estate in due course.

 Find the nearest Registrar of Births, Deaths and Marriages to where the deceased lived to register a death.
 Click on the link for the relevant area for local information, but you can register it with any other Registrars in England and Wales, though this will slow the process slightly.
 If you need help with the legal side, contact us.
 This page offers advice on who should register the death.

 PDF form to gather the necessary information for the Registrar.

 There is also a free fact sheet on how to register a death you can download now.
 The ideal time to complete the basics of this is long before anyone dies when all the information can be easily found.
 So why not be prepared yourself?
 Be prepared!

-If you haven’t already watched it, here is the official Government video what to do when someone dies, how to register a death etc. It is well worth a listen before you download our Guide and Tips and the download the Fact Sheet.
+If you haven’t already watched it, here is the official Government video what to do when someone dies.
+It is well worth a listen before you request our Guide and Tips and the download the Fact Sheet.

-It is a requirement that a death be registered within 5 days, so if you are unable to do this, you should advise the authorities in order to avoid problems.
-Where post mortems are required (which is far more often than most people realise) this is normal and registering a death may take much longer.
+It is a requirement that registration takes place within 5 days, so if you are unable to do this, you should advise the authorities in order to avoid problems.
+Where post-mortems are required (which is far more often than most people realise) this is normal and registering a death may take much longer.

-When you are registering a death, make sure you get several copies of the death certificate as you will need to give or send originals to most of the institutions who hold money for the person who died, and possibly to the land Registry too.
-Extra copy death certificates are cheaper if purchased at the time of registering a death.
+When you are with the registrar, make sure you get several copies of the death certificate as you will need to give or send originals to most of the institutions who hold money for the person who died, and possibly to the land Registry too.
+Extra copy certificates are cheaper if purchased at the time of registering a death.

 Download a Free Guide to Probate with time and money saving tips HERE